5 Things to Know Before You Fly Cayman Airways

 Cayman Airways flies an international fleet of four new 737-8s (Photo: Christine Sarkis)

-Cayman Airways’ new international fleet of four 737 MAX 8s debuted in late 2018.
+Cayman Airways’ new international fleet of four Boeing 737 MAX 8s debuted in late 2018.
 The aircraft has 32-inch pitch in economy seats and 38-inch pitch in business class.
-Long-haul flights include complimentary meals in both classes, as well as the airline’s signature Seven Fathoms Rum Punch (or non-alcoholic fruit punch).
+Long-haul flights include complimentary meals in both classes, as well as the airline’s signature Seven Fathoms Rum Punch (there’s also a non-alcoholic fruit punch option, which is also pretty good).

 4. It’s the Only Commercial Way to Fly to Cayman Brac and Little Cayman

 Locals and visitors move pretty fluidly among the Cayman Islands of Grand Cayman, Cayman Brac, and Little Cayman.
-Though the biggest concentration of people is on Grand Cayman, it’s a quick flight to the other islands, and a trip there offers a slower pace, beautiful scenery, and exceptional diving.
+Though most people fly to the biggest and most populous island of Grand Cayman (to the easy-to-navigate Owen Roberts International Airport), it’s a quick flight to the other islands, and a trip there offers a slower pace, beautiful scenery, and exceptional diving.
 Cayman Airways is the only carrier to connect the islands.
 It does so using smaller planes, both Saab 340 B+ and Twin Otter aircraft.

 PACK WELL: 11 Stylish Luggage Brands Built to Last